syseleven/grav-docs-syseleven-stack/pages/03.Howtos/12.dns-export-import/docs.en.md

         - docs
 ---

-## How export and import DNS zones
+## How to export and import DNS zones

 ### Overview

-This Document will show you the essential steps to export and import a zone file.
+This Document will show you the essential steps how to export and import a zone file.
 For a complete overview see the [reference guide](../../04.Reference/07.dns/docs.en.md).

 !!
 The SysEleven Stack DNS service is currently in a test period.
 The test period ends in September 2019.
 Until then you can use all features free of charge.